LakeMLB: Data Lake Machine Learning Benchmark: Experiments

 \item \textbf{Transfer Learning-based Tabular Models.} We include two multi-table deep learning approaches based on transfer learning: TransTab~\cite{wang2022transtab} and CARTE~\cite{kim2024carte}.
 These methods pre-train models on auxiliary tables and subsequently fine-tune them on the target table, enabling cross-table knowledge transfer.

 \item \textbf{Foundation Models for Tabular Data.} We also evaluate recently proposed foundation models for tabular data, including TabPFN~\cite{Hollmann2023TabPFN} and TabICL~\cite{qu2025tabicl}.
 These models are typically pre-trained on large-scale synthetic tabular datasets to acquire strong inductive priors and generalization capabilities across diverse downstream tasks.
-In our experiments, we adopt their in-context learning inference paradigm; for TabPFN, we use its latest V2 implementation. \end{itemize}
+We adopt their in-context learning inference paradigm and use TabPFNv3 and TabICLv2 with default configurations.
+We additionally evaluate TabPFNv3-Plus, a commercial API-based variant that further supports tabular datasets containing textual columns. \end{itemize}